All About CrossWalk

 Q: What makes the CrossWalk Center re-entry journey unique?

-A: CrossWalk Center re-entry journey is unique because it mobilizes a wide variety of Partner ministries and services, in collaboration, to serve returning citizens beginning inside the prison and jail walls, continuing on through Release Day, and continuing on with a minimum of three years of aftercare and follow up.
+A: CrossWalk Center re-entry journey is unique because it mobilizes a wide variety of Partner ministries and services, in collaboration, to serve returning citizens beginning inside the prison and jail walls, through Release Day, and continuing on with a minimum of six months of aftercare and three years of follow up.

 Q: How does CrossWalk Center re-entry work?